rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 **Major Version:** The major versions of feature charts are tied to particular minor versions of Rancher.
 When you upgrade to a new Rancher minor version, you should ensure that all of your feature charts are also upgraded to the correct release line for the chart.

+### Prerelease Versions

+Prereleases adhere to [the specification](https://semver.org/#spec-item-9) defined by [Semantic Versioning 2.0.0](https://semver.org/).
+For example, a Helm chart with a version of `0.1.3-dev.12ab4f` is considered a prerelease.
+Prerelease versions are not displayed by default and must be configured to do so.

+To display prerelease versions:

+1. Click on your user avatar in the upper right corner.
+1. Click **Preferences**.
+1. Under **Helm Charts**, select **Include Prerelease Versions**.

 #### Feature Charts

 | **Name** | **Supported Minimum Version** | **Supported Maximum Version** |